-Investigations have revealed that there is some bias in the sample when the average pay of the schools providing data is analysed and some regions provide a higher percentage of their schools to the sample than others.
-These differences may be caused by the different characteristics of schools that can provide information compared with those that can't.
+Investigations have revealed that there is some bias in the sample of the schools providing data with some regions providing a higher percentage of their schools to the sample than others.
+These differences may be caused by the different characteristics of schools that can provide information compared with those that cannot.